When wild winds blow

 I have no photos of the thunderstorms that I went through after that, because I was too busy trying to drive.
 There were periods when the rain was so intense, I could barely see.
 In many areas, the road was level with fast-moving water from creeks and rivers that were quickly rising.
 There was no safe place on the side of the road to pull off and rest, so everyone kept driving in spite of the lack of visibility.
 Water everywhere!
 The truck in front of me was only driving about 5 miles per hour and its hazard lights were flashing.
 Afraid to stop, I did my best to follow those flashing red tail lights that kept appearing and disappearing through the pouring rain.
 Gripping the steering wheel and shaking with fear, somehow I made it into the next city before the water got too deep on the road.

-I parked the car as soon as I could—at a McDonald’s in Monroe, Louisiana.
+I parked the car as soon as I could—at a McDonald’s in a town called Monroe, Louisiana.
 I desperately needed a break!
 I asked the lady behind the counter if she had seen the fast-moving water rippling over the sides of the road right outside of the city of Monroe.
 She said (rather nonchalantly), “Oh yeah.
 That area was closed for a few days because the road was completely flooded.
 It was just opened again this morning.
 Where are you from?”

 “I came from Virginia and I’m trying to make it to Texas.”